ATaylorN/ATaylorN/README.md

 At one point during the program, I struggled a little bit with database designs in PostgreSQL so I designed this project to challenge myself.
 I have currently built out all of the tables that I wanted and have started the process of writing my SQL queries in IntelliJ.
 The end goal for this project is to have an application where I, as a user, can have a library of all my books.
 I want to have the ability to view them based on whether or not they've been read yet and I want to be able to browse them based on things like genre and series.
 I'd also like to add a wishlist component to it so that I can keep track of books that I'm interested in purchasing and have it keep a running total of how much these books cost.

 ### FlashCardsApp
-current status: in-process
+current status: completed

-This project was actually heavily inspired by a fellow classmate who created something similar for his .NET studying.
-My goal is to create something similar to assist myself and other classmates with studying Java.
-I have currently built out the database and need to get started on writing the SQL queries.
-Ultimately, I'd like to have it so that it pulls a random question from the database for the user and shows the answer to that question once the user clicks continue.
-The user will then check a box saying whether or not they got the answer right.
-I'd like to have it so that the app continues to cycle through the questions that the user has said they didn't get right.
+This project was actually heavily inspired by a fellow classmate who created something similar for his .NET studying and I wanted to do something similar for Java.
+Using Java, Spring Boot, and PostgreSQL for the backend and Vue.js for the frontend, I created an app where the user can choose to have random flashcards to cycle through or chose "Study Mode".
+"Study Mode" allows a user to cycle through questions and mark whether or not they got the question right.
+When the user opts to exit, the user is shown a list of all of the questions that they got incorrect so that they know what they need to continue studying.
+There's also an option for the user to really put their knowledge to the test with a quiz.

 ### NumberCountingGame
 current status: completed